simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Understanding-Active-Tasks/Understanding-Active-Tasks.md

 ## Tapping Speed

-In the tapping task (see the method [ORKOrderedTask twoFingerTappingIntervalTaskWithIdentifier:intendedUseDescription:duration:handOptions:options]([ORKOrderedTask twoFingerTappingIntervalTaskWithIdentifier:intendedUseDescription:duration:handOptions:options:])), the user rapidly alternates between tapping two targets on the touch screen.
+In the tapping task, the user rapidly alternates between tapping two targets on the touch screen.
 The resulting touch data can be used to assess basic motor capabilities such as speed, accuracy, and rhythm.